icogn/tp-docs/website/docs/technical-explanations/OSTicksToCalendarTime.md

 So at this point, here is what we have:

-- Our `dayOffset`
+- `dayOffset`
 - The yearCandidate
 - The number of leap days which we need to take into account.

-We multiply the yearCandidate by 365 to get what would be the day offset of the yearCandidate if each year was 365 days.
-We then add our calculated number of leap years (which is equal to the number of leap days we need to add) to this value to get the true day offset of yearCandidate.
-We compare the day offset of the year candidate with our `dayOffset`.
+We multiply the yearCandidate by 365 to get what the day offset would be for the yearCandidate if each year was 365 days.
+We then add our calculated number of leap days to this value to get the true day offset of yearCandidate.
+We compare the day offset of the yearCandidate with `dayOffset`.

 - If the day offset of the yearCandidate is greater than `dayOffset`, then the yearCandidate is too high.
 We need to decrement it and retry.
-- If the day offset of the yearCandidate is less than or equal to `dayOffset`, then yearCandidate is the correct year (meaning our `dayOffset` represents a day which fall in that year).
+- If the day offset of the yearCandidate is less than or equal to `dayOffset`, then yearCandidate is the correct year (meaning `dayOffset` represents a day which fall in that year).

 Once we know the correct year, we can subtract its day offset from `dayOffset` to get the day of that year which `dayOffset` falls on.
 This will be a number with a minimum of 0 for Jan 1 and a maximum of 365 for December 31 on a leap year.